Collin County Expunction of Sex Crimes Attorneys

-If you receive expunction of your record, you generally are legally entitled to deny that you were ever arrested for or charged with a sex crime.
-This can help you avoid the long-lasting stigma of an arrest, as many applications for housing, employment, or educational programs may ask if you have ever been arrested or charged with a crime.
+If you receive an expungement of your record, you generally are legally entitled to deny that you were ever arrested for or charged with a sex crime.
+This can help you avoid the long-lasting stigma of an arrest.
+Many housing, employment, or educational program applications ask if you have ever been arrested or charged with a crime.

-If you think you may be eligible to obtain expunction of your arrest or criminal record for a sex crime, turn to the Collin County expunction lawyers of Rosenthal Kalabus & Therrian for a free initial case evaluation.
+Do you think you may be eligible for an expungement of your arrest or criminal record for a sex crime?
+Turn to the Collin County expunction lawyers of Rosenthal Kalabus & Therrian for an initial case evaluation.
 We’ll discuss how an expunction attorney from our firm can help guide you through the expunction process.
-We can determine whether you may be entitled to seek expunction of your record and begin the process of clearing your name so that you can begin to move on with your life.
+We can determine whether you can seek an expungement of your record and begin clearing your name so that you can begin to move on with your life.

 Do I Need an Expunction Attorney?

-In Texas, you are not required to have an attorney to file an application to expunge an arrest or trial record of a sex crime.
-However, you can improve the chances of having your application approved by the court with the assistance of an expunction attorney.
+In Texas, you do not have to hire an attorney to apply for expungement of an arrest or trial record of a sex crime.
+But you can improve the chances of having your application approved by the court with the help of an expunction attorney.
 An expunction attorney can help with all the steps of the expunction process, including:

 - Evaluating the circumstances of your case to determine whether you qualify for an expunction of your record

-- Appearing on your behalf during the court hearing on your application, especially if you no longer live near the court where you must file your application or if your schedule does not permit you to take time off to appear in court
+- Appearing on your behalf during court hearings, especially if you no longer live nearby or cannot take time off to appear in court

-Why Choose Rosenthal Kalabus & Therrian to Help with Expunction of a Sex Crime?
+Why Choose Rosenthal Kalabus & Therrian to Help with an Expungement of a Sex Crime?

-An expunction attorney can help make the process much smoother for you and give you the best chance at having your application approved by the court.
+An expunction attorney can make the process much smoother and give you the best chance at having your application approved by the court.
 That’s why you need an expunction attorney from Rosenthal Kalabus & Therrian.
-Our attorneys have worked tirelessly to become the leading criminal defense firm in Collin County, TX.
-Our firm is the only criminal defense law firm in the region that has two partners board-certified in criminal law, a distinction held by only one percent of attorneys in Texas.
-For that reason, you can trust that our legal team has the experience and knowledge needed to thoroughly and vigorously pursue your rights to receive an expunction.
+Our attorneys have worked tirelessly to become Collin County’s leading criminal defense firm.

-When you turn to our firm for help with your expunction application, you’ll have the benefit of our firm’s team approach to cases, with each of our experienced criminal defense attorneys collaborating on your case to develop an effective argument and strategy to pursue a successful expunction of your record.
+When you turn to our firm for help with your expunction application, you’ll benefit from our team approach to cases.
+Each of our experienced defense attorneys will collaborate to develop an effective legal strategy for expunction.

-Frequently Asked Questions about Expunction of Sex Crimes
+Frequently Asked Questions about Expungement of Sex Crimes

 Our clients always have questions when they first come to see us.
-We’ve answered some of those we hear most often to give you some additional information.
+We’ve answered some of those we often hear to give you additional information.

 A sex crime may only be expunged from a person’s record if the charge did not result in a finding of guilt.
-Circumstances in which expunction may be granted include:
+Circumstances in which expunction could be available include:

 - No formal charges were filed